Heavy Goods Vehicles (HGVs)

 Ashford Borough Council has taken the following steps to help improve matters for businesses and residents:

-Enforcement abroad - Ashford Borough Council works with enforcement agents to help ensure that charges are recovered, both here and abroad.
+Enforcement abroad – Ashford Borough Council (ABC) works with enforcement agents to help ensure that charges are recovered, both here and abroad.
 We will pursue Penalty Charge Notices where we can.
-Most countries within the EU, for example, will share registered keeper details; some do not
+Most countries within the EU will share registered keeper details

 Patrols – Ashford Borough Council Civil Enforcement Officers regularly enforce the overnight HGV parking restrictions in the borough.
 This entails regular patrols being undertaken during anti-social hours

-Overnight waiting bans – The four areas mentioned where Ashford Borough Council have introduced an overnight HGV parking ban prohibit the parking of HGVs between 8 p.m.
+Overnight waiting bans – The areas above mentioned where Kent County Council have introduced an overnight HGV parking ban prohibit the parking of HGVs between 8 p.m.
 (20:00) and 7 a.m.
-(07:00) the following day.
-From 30th.
-October 2017 HGVs will also be prohibited from parking at any time on Saturday and Sunday on all of the locations where there is an overnight HGV parking ban.
+(07:00) the following day and at any time on Saturday and Sunday

-The ban prohibited the parking of HGVs five tonnes and over at these locations between 8 p.m.
-(20:00) and 7 a.m.
-(07:00) the following day.
+The ban originally prohibited the parking of HGVs five tonnes and over at these locations between 8pm and 7am the following day.
 Ashford International Truck Stop is situated nearby in Waterbrook Avenue and was often under used.
-It was hoped that HGVs would move to the Truck Stop.
+It was hoped that HGVs would move to the truck stop.

-Ashford Borough Council engaged EPC, a firm of Enforcement Agents who pursued foreign registered vehicles in mainland Europe.
+We worked with EPC, a firm of enforcement agents who pursued foreign registered vehicles in mainland Europe.
 Despite some success, the majority of PCNs issues to European Registered HGVs went unpaid and although the numbers of HGVs parking in the targeted areas slightly diminished, Ashford Borough Council (ABC) was not able to achieve full compliance with the parking restrictions.

-Ashford Borough Council is fully aware that better, off-road provision is needed to accommodate these HGVs and all enforcement initiative need to me measured and accompanied by constant monitoring of possible displacement parking issues.
+Ashford Borough Council is fully aware that better, off-road provision is needed to accommodate these HGVs and all enforcement initiatives need to be measured and accompanied by constant monitoring of possible displacement parking issues.